Never Sell Yourself Short

 The secret lies in showing value to the customer and proving our talents are worth the higher cost.
 Or, perhaps even just a decent cost.
 I hate to say this though, more companies are betting on the low-ball production cost than risking the high pay for an unknown outcome.
 Let’s run with this for just a moment – so we bid the job low because we need the work and also, we want to get our foot in the door for future work.
 But what then?

-We get the job, find we are barely making any money on it, but the quality is great, the customer is happy, and we are set for the next job.
-What is the expectation of the customer for the next job?
-He will want the same quality for a low-ball price.
+We get the job, find we are barely making any money on it, but the quality is great, the customer is happy, and we have put ourselves in a great position for the next job.
+What is the expectation of the customer?
+He will want the same quality job for, yet again, a low-ball price.
 Hmmm…

 Okay, what started this whole rant is I got burned.
 Yup, been in the business writing and designing for great clients who pay your invoices and come back because they love your work.
 Went on board without getting a rate up front (there were deadlines and I never miss a deadline) and their site was well-written.
 I assumed (don’t even go there!) the money would be comparable.
 But, as you guessed, the other writers are doing it for pennies.
 How do these people work at $4.50 an hour?